Resource Allocation Plan Template

 What is a resource allocation plan?

-A resource allocation plan is a list of resources that you need to complete a specific project.
-It includes the resources you’ll need, when you’ll need them, and the cost and quantity of each resource.
-Your resource allocation plan should align with your project scope, schedule, and budget.
+A resource allocation plan is a document that lists all the resources needed to complete a specific project, including what you'll need, when you'll need it, and the cost and quantity of each item.
+Your plan should align with your project scope, schedule, and budget.
+For a deeper look at how resource allocation fits into a broader resource management strategy, including capacity forecasting and burnout prevention, see Asana's guide to creating a resource management plan.

 What's the difference between a resource allocation template and a resource management template?